BigDataLaboratory/GraphAnalysis/README.md

 In the third step, _Community clustering_, the graph was partitioned in communities using the Leiden algorithm.
 The resulting communities are made up of both the user nodes and the hashtags.

 In the fourth step, _sentiment, polarisation and topic analysis,_ starting from the text, is under development.

+###

+Added the **Twitter Linguistic Analysis** notebook.
+All the analysis can be run on Cleaned_twitter.csv if is on the same folder.
+The first block in the notebook is to clean up Raw Tweet and process them into the cleaned format.
+If using openAI as representation model for BERTopic (clearer topic titles) a openAI API keys should be provided.
+Otherwise a local transformer can be used (just uncomment the lines).